meltano/meltano/docs/src/docs/production.md

 If you're [containerizing your Meltano project](/docs/containerization.md), you can skip steps 1 through 3 and refer primarily to the "Containerized Meltano project" subsections on this page.

+## SaaS Hosting Options

+Meltano currently does not offer project hosting as a paid offering.
+We recommend users look at [Singerly](https://www.singerly.co/), [Astronomer.io](https://www.astronomer.io/), or [Google Cloud Composer](https://cloud.google.com/composer/) as options for hosting and running your Meltano project.

 ## Your Meltano project

 ### Off of your local machine...